swartzentruber.net

 Blurry street with snow

 As a film buff, I like a lot of different types of movies, but film noir is a genre I particularly enjoy.
 I find a lot of people are familiar with the term, having seen it in a review or movie description, but don't really understand what puts a film in this category.
 You'll find various attempts to answer this question, but here are some of the generally accepted characteristics of the genre.
-(Many books have been written on the subject, so this is obviously just a slight overview of all that could be talked about.)
+(Many books have been written on the subject, so this is obviously just a brief overview of all that could be talked about.)

 The term itself was coined by a French cinephile named Nino Frank in 1946.
 Noir source material often came out of the hard-boiled novels of writers like Raymond Chandler, Dashiell Hammett and others.
 Around the time of World War 2, American cinema took a definite term towards darker themes and moods.
 Certainly the horrors of war may have had something to do with this.
 Also, many German directors (Billy Wilder, Fritz Lang, etc.) made their escape from Nazi Germany around this time and brought various influences, especially German Expressionism, to Hollywood.
 Hitchcock, a personal favorite of mine, also worked in Berlin during his early career and picked up some of these same influences.